gopala-kr/10-weeks/Projects-Blogs/04-mobile-dev/README.md

 * Available softwares, platforms and tools for mobile app development
 * Mobile app architectural/design patterns

-**(In this article I intended to study only the technical concepts and a brief survey on mobile app industry)**
+**(The goal of this article is to get an outline of all mobile app development platforms, their technical concepts and a brief survey on mobile app industry)**
 *************************

 ## mobile operating system